Wilfred/difftastic/manual/src/contributing.md

 $ /usr/bin/time -v ./target/release/difftastic before.rs after.rs
 ```

-## Documentation
+## Manual

-This site is generated with
+This website is generated with
 [mdbook](https://github.com/rust-lang/mdBook/). mdbook can be
 installed with Cargo.